Amidzad Partners

 Series B in 2004

-Agitar Technologies specializes in enhancing the efficiency of Java application releases for enterprises while minimizing the cost associated with software bugs.
-The company focuses on both new and legacy applications, assisting businesses in adapting to evolving requirements.
-Its flagship AgitarOne product family empowers software teams to create, utilize, and manage a comprehensive suite of unit tests, ensuring high-quality software performance.
-By prioritizing testing and quality assurance, Agitar Technologies supports organizations in maintaining robust and reliable Java applications.
+Agitar Technologies specializes in automated software testing solutions, focusing on enhancing the efficiency of Java application releases for enterprises.
+The company aims to reduce the cost associated with software bugs and facilitate the modification of both new and legacy applications to adapt to evolving business requirements.
+Its AgitarOne product family empowers software teams to create, manage, and utilize a comprehensive set of unit tests, ensuring that their software maintains high quality and performance standards.

 InMage Systems